 - To provide a place for the preservation of materials of historical value related to the culture, customs and institutions of Dutch heritage in the greater Chicago area.

 - To develop a research base for the serious scholar interested in the history of the Dutch people in Chicago.

 - To promote a better understanding of all phases of Chicago Dutch relationships–past, present and future.

 Rev. DeKruyter was a chairman of the committee that led to the founding of the Trinity Christian College Association, then served as president of Trinity’s Board of Trustees from 1956 to 1961.
-He was also the first pastor at Christ Church of Oak Brook.
+He was also the founding pastor at Christ Church of Oak Brook.